Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • the use of food additives and products;

-• inhalation of substances containing chlorine and amino groups;
+• inhalation of substances containing chlorine and amino group;

 • exposure to toxins.

 The main symptom of toxicoderma is a rash.
-It can be represented by papules, vesicles, or spots.
-Sometimes amazed oral cavity and lips.
-Enanthema is vesicular erosive, hemorrhagic and catarrhal.
+It may present with papules, vesicles, or macules.
+Sometimes get smitten oral cavity and lips.
+Enanthema is vesico-erosive, hemorrhagic and catarrhal.
 Local signs are combined with itching, burning, soreness in the face.
-V severe cases toxicoderma is manifested by fever and general malaise.
+AT severe cases toxicoderma is manifested by fever and general malaise.

 Development of allergic conjunctivitis

-Allergy to the face often proceeds as conjunctivitis.
-Eyes are affected.
-This problem is faced by 15% of the population during their lifetime.
+Allergies on the face often proceed as conjunctivitis.
+The eyes are hurt.
+15% of the population faces this problem during their lifetime.
 Mostly young people are ill.
-Allergies can lead to strong irritation conjunctival mucosa.
-Less commonly, the eyelids, retinas and cornea are involved.
-Known the following types conjunctivitis:
+Allergies can lead to severe irritation conjunctival mucosa.
+Less often, the eyelids, retinas and cornea are involved in the process. known the following types conjunctivitis:

 • spring keratoconjunctivitis;